Year 11 Results 2017

-Many congratulations to the Class of 2016 on their excellent examination results.
-At 205 students, our cohort is among the biggest of UK and world-wide IB schools, and together they achieved the remarkable average diploma score of 39.8 points (nine points above the world average).
+Many congratulations to the Class of 2017 on their outstanding examination results – the best ever results of our largest cohort in recent years.
+At 216 students, our cohort is among the biggest of UK and world-wide IB schools, and together they achieved the remarkable average diploma score of 40.6 points (ten points above the world average).

-Seven students achieved the maximum 45 points, with 21 securing 44 points and another 28 securing 43 points.
-Nearly 60% of the cohort achieved 40 points or more – an exceptional result.
+Twenty four students achieved the maximum 45 points, with 34 securing 44 points and another 26 securing 43 points.
+Over 66% of the cohort achieved 40 points or more – an exceptional result.